On uniqueness results for Dirichlet problems of elliptic systems without DeGiorgi-Nash-Moser regularity: Setup, results and strategy of proofs

 We have fixed the parameters for $W(t,x)$ but from Lebesgue's differentiation theorem applied to $f$ and a covering argument we can again see that the convergence of Whitney averages of $|u-f|$ is independent of their particular choice.

 To formulate our main results we implicitly use a certain perturbed first order operator $DB$ associated with $\Lop$ and the associated abstract Hardy spaces $H^p_{DB}$ defined and studied in \cite{AusSta}.
-At this stage, the reader need not be aware of their definitions as we are only going to use the consequences drawn in \cite{AusSta}.
+At this stage, the reader need not be aware of their definitions as we are only going to use the conclusions drawn in that paper.